MagnusMagnuson/SelectivePetProtection/README.md

 magnus.jpg on the Valheim Modding Discord

 # Changelog
-0.2.0 Added a hotkey to toggle the protection on hover 0.1.1 Forgot to mention the !none command in the readme
+0.2.0 Added a hotkey to toggle the protection on hover</br>
+0.1.1 Forgot to mention the !none command in the readme